hicksjduk/countdown-haskell/README.md

 * `stack build` to build the application.
 * `stack test` to build the application and run the unit tests.
-* `stack exec countdown-exe [args]` to run the application.
-Note that this command will not build the application, and will fail if the application has not first been built.
+* `stack run [args]` to run the application.

 ## Command-line interface

 When running the application, at least one command line argument must be specified.
-All arguments must be entirely numeric, and the following additional constraints
+Every argument must be a number, and the following additional constraints
 apply:

 * If there is only one argument, this indicates that the target and source numbers should be generated randomly.
 The argument specifies the number of big source numbers to be used, and must be a number in the range 0 to 4 inclusive.
 * If the number of arguments is more than one, this indicates that the source and target numbers are as specified by the arguments.
 The first specifies the target number, and must be in the range 100 to 999 inclusive.
 The remainder (of which there is no requirement for there to be six) specify the source numbers, each of which must conform to the following constraints:
    * Each source number must be either in the range 1 to 10 inclusive, or 25, 50, 75 or 100.
-   * A source number in the range 1 to 10 cannot appear more than twice among the source numbers.
+   * A source number less than 25 cannot appear more than twice among the source numbers.
    * A source number greater than 10 cannot appear more than once among the source numbers.

 ## Code structure